zero-os/0-templates/templates/zerodb/README.md

 - `mode`: a value from enum Mode representing the 0-db mode.
 - `sync`: boolean indicating whether all write should be sync'd or not.
 - `disk`: path of the disk to use
+- `nodePort`: the node port used in port forwarding

 Mode enum:
 - `user`: the default user key-value mode.